 Outreach to the university, K-12 students and public is an important part of the CEI mission to increase public understanding of the promise of alternative energy, smart grids and storage systems.
 We want to get students interested in STEM careers by connecting them with our fellows who share their enthusiasm for science and engineering.
-CEI Clean Energy Ambassadors are graduate and under graduate students who lead students in hands-on activities and present at community events such as Paws On Science, Engineering Discovery Days, and many other events.
-CEI fellows benefit by honing their skills at communicating science to the public and gain first hand experience with programs to support broader impacts.
-You can request a classroom visit by a Clean Energy Ambassadors for your classroom or community event.
+CEI Clean Energy Ambassadors are graduate and undergraduate students who lead students in hands-on activities and present at community events such as the Pacific Science Center Engineering weekend, Engineering Discovery Days, and many other events.
+Ambassadors benefit by honing their skills at communicating science to the public and gain first hand experience with programs that support broader impacts.
+You can request a 4th-12 grade classroom visit by a Clean Energy Ambassadors for your classroom, stem fair or community event.

-CEI can also arrange an on campus tour and/or workshop for secondary school groups.
-These typically involve about 1 hour of lab visits, see tools such as the electronic microscope, and some presentation and hands one workshop.
-Due to heavily used instruments and busy labs we are limited to one tour event a month and a cancellation fee may apply.
+CEI can also arrange an on-campus tour and/or workshop for secondary school groups.
+These typically involve about 1 hour of lab visits, a tour of tools such as the electronic microscope, and some presentation and hands-on workshop.
+Due to heavily used instruments and busy labs we are limited to one tour event a month and a last-minute cancellation fee may apply.

 Possible Ambassador Activities